engstrand-config/home-service-dwl-guile/README.md

 - Install dwl with guile support
 - Automatically start dwl on login
 - Apply patches to dwl using the home service (optional)
-- Dynamically configure dwl (no more config.h) using Guile
+- Dynamically configure dwl using Guile (no config.h)

 ## Channel introduction
 To make installation and usage as simple as possible, `home-dwl-service` is